 - (1) Low-high pressure switch

-- (1) Kuehl Serpentine Rev 4 High Performance Evaporator
+- (1) Kuehl Serpentine Rev 4 High-Performance Evaporator with TEV

 - (1) Kuehl Receiver Drier